 Having excess inventory is the nature of the beast when you’re a subscription box owner.
 We don’t always sell all the merchandise.
 We order extra to allow for any damages or errors.
 The result is old or extra inventory laying around.

 One way I deal with my excess inventory is to curate special boxes around the holidays.
-I might have four of one item or three of another.
-I mix and match these leftover items to curate a cohesive experience.
+I might have four of one item or three of another that can be mixed and matched to curate a cohesive experience.
 I give these boxes new names so they don’t feel like leftovers and keep things fresh and fun by adding some new inventory to my leftover stock.

 Each year after Christmas, I do a mystery box liquidation.
 It’s my version of the after-Christmas wrapping paper sale I hit every year.
-Whatever’s left after Christmas that has been sitting on my shelves for 90 days or more, it’s time to liquidate it.
+Whatever’s left after Christmas that has been sitting on my shelves for 90 days or more needs to be liquidated.

 Remember, excess inventory is like piles of money sitting on your shelves.
 Liquidate it to make back what you spent on it.
 If you can make a little bit of a profit, even better!
 Your goal here is to clear out your shelves and make some cash.